 8.2.2.
-Functions of the Government Procurement and Property Management Division
+Functions of the Procurement Management and Development Division

 - 8.2.2.1.
-The GPPMD shall have the following duties and authorities: - a. monitor the implementation of the rule through the collection and analysis of reports provided by the procuring agencies based on reporting formats developed by the GPPMD; - b. provide annual reports to the Secretary, Ministry of Finance on the functioning of the national procurement system; - c. based on such reports, propose improvements to the rule and supporting regulations, guidelines and documentation; - d. develop and promulgate implementing regulations, methodologies, guidelines and documentation such as standard bidding and contract documents for the benefit of procuring agencies; - e. act as a focal point for enquiries and information regarding public procurement in Bhutan; - f. provide to procuring agencies, on request, advice and guidance on the interpretation and application of the rule, and supporting regulations, guidelines and documentation provided always that such advice and guidance shall not be given nor accepted as a recommendation or decision in the conduct of any specific procurement procedure; - g. carry out and/or commission studies and research on procurement, comparisons and future projections with a view to improving the procurement system; - coordinate, in consultation with the relevant training organizations in the Kingdom, the development of a national capacity building strategy and encourage the professionalization of the procurement function; - liaise with the relevant governmental organizations in the Kingdom to implement measures aimed at developing human resources and professionalism in procurement within the central and local government; - liaise and cooperate with the relevant governmental organizations in the Kingdom whose activities are connected with the implementation and/or enforcement of the procurement system;
+The PMDD shall have the following duties and authorities: - a. monitor the implementation of the rule through the collection and analysis of reports provided by the procuring agencies based on reporting formats developed by the PMDD; - b. provide annual reports to the Secretary, Ministry of Finance on the functioning of the national procurement system; - c. based on such reports, propose improvements to the rule and supporting regulations, guidelines, and documentation; - d. develop and promulgate implementing regulations, methodologies, guidelines, and documentation such as standard bidding and contract documents for the benefit of procuring agencies;

+- e. act as a focal point for enquiries and information regarding public procurement in Bhutan; - f. provide advice and guidance on the interpretation and application of the rule, and supporting regulations, guidelines, and documentation to procuring agencies upon request; - g. carry out and/or commission studies and research on procurement, comparisons, and future projections with a view to improving the procurement system; - coordinate, in consultation with the relevant training organizations in the Kingdom, the development of a national capacity building strategy and encourage the professionalization of the procurement function; - liaise with the relevant governmental organizations in the Kingdom to implement measures aimed at developing human resources and professionalism in procurement within the central and local government; - j. liaise and cooperate with the relevant governmental organizations in the Kingdom whose activities are connected with the implementation and/or enforcement of the procurement system; - k. coordinate and facilitate, in consultation with the relevant governmental and private organizations in the Kingdom, the policy for the use of information technology in procurement, including the establishment of a PMDD website for the dissemination of procurement-related information and the creation and use of databases for the collection and analysis of procurement reports as defined in (a) above; - coordinate and facilitate, in consultation with the relevant governmental and private organizations in the Kingdom, the development of advanced electronic procurement mechanisms with a view to improving the efficiency of the procurement system;

-- k. coordinate and facilitate, in consultation with the relevant governmental and private organizations in the Kingdom, the policy for the use of information technology in procurement, including the establishment of a GPPMD website for the dissemination of procurement related information and the creation and use of databases for the collection and analysis of procurement reports as defined in (a) above; - I. coordinate and facilitate, in consultation with the relevant governmental and private organizations in the Kingdom, the development of advanced electronic procurement mechanisms with a view to improving the efficiency of the procurement system; - m. develop and administer the review mechanism set out in 8.1 of this chapter; - n. act as the central counterpart for any procurement related issues in connection with donors or foreign investors; - keep abreast of and disseminate as appropriate information regarding international developments in procurement and best practice which may impact on and assist in the improvement of the national procurement system; - p. provide and conduct, in collaboration with relevant governmental and private organizations in the Kingdom and outside the Kingdom, workshops, conferences and seminars aimed at improving awareness and understanding of the government's procurement policy and practices; - q. develop and promulgate the code of conduct that shall apply to each official of a procuring entity involved in public procurement.
+- m. develop and administer the review mechanism set out in 8.1 of this chapter; - n. act as the central counterpart for any procurement-related issues in connection with donors or foreign investors; - keep abreast of and disseminate as appropriate information regarding international developments in procurement and best practice which may impact on and assist in the improvement of the national procurement system; - p. provide and conduct, in collaboration with relevant governmental and private organizations in the Kingdom and outside the Kingdom, workshops, conferences, and seminars aimed at improving awareness and understanding of the government's procurement policy and practices; - q. develop and promulgate the code of conduct that shall apply to each official of a procuring entity involved in public procurement.
 The code of conduct shall address: - i.
 Conflict of interest in procurement; - ii.
-Measures to regulate matters concerning personnel responsible for procurement: - iii.
-Screening procedures and training requirements. - iv.
-Any other matter related to ethics of public procurement
+Measures to regulate matters concerning personnel responsible for procurement; - iii.
+Screening procedures and training requirements. iv.
+Any other matter related to the ethics of public procurement.